pitoniak32/axolotl_git/README.md

 axl project open -m tmux
 ```

+## Future Enhancements

+- Cache resolved project files and only update if there is a change to any of the project definition files.

 ## Tracing

 This cli is instrumented with tokio tracing.
 If you increase the verbosity of the cli you will see more logs with details that can help with troubleshooting.